huymen/moodle-skillsoft-activity/trunk/skillsoft/README.txt

 Known Issues/Limitations
 ------------------------
-* Backup and Restore have not been implemented in this release
 * Support for Multiple Completions when using "Track to OLSA" is only supported using the "Custom Report" mode.
 * Online help details are not 100% complete